OneFineDev/obsidian-go/projectTypes/API/Filter, Sort, Page.md

 - There are some validation checks that we’ll want to apply to the query string values, like making sure that `page` and `page_size` are not negative numbers.
 - We want our application to set some sensible _default values_ in case parameters like `page`, `page_size` and `sort` aren’t provided by the client

+**Helper functions**

+## Filtering
+Create a filter struct and embed this in the data input struct

+## Validation on Query Strings
+Leverage existing validator, leverage sort-safe list for the handler.

+## Listing
+- Get all
+-